Newt: Distribution and habitats

 Newts are found in North America, Europe, North Africa and Asia.
 The Pacific newts (Taricha) and the Eastern newts (Notophthalmus) with together seven species are the only representatives in North America, while most diversity is found in the Old World: In Europe and the Middle East, the group's likely origin, eight genera with roughly 30 species are found, with the ribbed newts (Pleurodeles) extending to northernmost Africa.
 Eastern Asia, from Eastern India over Indochina to Japan, is home to five genera with more than 40 species.

 Newts are semiaquatic, spending part of the year in the water for reproduction and the rest of the year on land.
 While most species prefer stagnant water bodies such as ponds, ditches, or flooded meadows for reproduction, some species such as the Danube crested newt can also occur in slow-flowing rivers.
 The European brook newts (Calotriton) and European mountain newts (Euproctus) have even adapted to life in cold, oxygen-rich mountain streams.
-During their terrestrial phase, newts live in humid habitats with abundant cover such as logs, rocks, or earth holes.
+During their terrestrial phase, newts require moist habitats.